lilyud420/microbitv2-rust-template/README.md

 # Micro:bit V2 template

-This applied for micro:bit V2 with Rust and Zed
+A simple and ready-to-go template for Micro:bit V2 projects using Rust with Zed or VS Code.